mattbierner/nu/index.md

 ```

-## ABC is easy it’s like counting up to three
+## Collaboration in a Style That's like Funk
 Non-core functionality is included in small separate packages.

 ### `gen::repeat` repeats an element